shameer/Culturia/doc/blog.md

 - Semantic folding of documents leads to the construction of tuples that can take the form of (CONCEPT, RELATION, CONCEPT) for instance (OCTOPUS, IS_A, ANIMAL).
 Which leads to think that common sens should be infered from the indexed corpus.

-- They are at least another example given of tuple representation of knowledge which I think is summed by the first point.
-They are also called logical triples.
+Also called logical triples.

-- Query semantic folding can be done but with care. see below.
+- Query semantic folding can be done but with care.

 - Given different context, use different processings.
 For instance, they only extend a query's semantic e.g. via synonyms if there is no or little results in the vanilla query.
 Whereas semantic folding of documents is done all the time.

-- They also use semantic inference to provide similar results and take the example of "what biological weapons are used by the USA".
-If no results are found for that query, similar queries can have results like "what weapons are used by the USA" or "what weapons are used by countries near the USA".

-- They also use some Bayes algorithm to cluster documents.
-But this is a supervised algorithm, it's not the kind of algorithm I'd like to use in Culturia.

 I think that is the interesting things for now.